 Yogesh Patel MBE runs Skylark Publications UK as well as the non-profit Word Masala project to promote South Asian diaspora literature.
 He is the recipient of many awards, including as Poet of Honour at New York University in April 2019.
 By profession, he is a qualified optometrist and an accountant.

-In this for ‘iGlobal’, he profiles Global Indian poets from around the world.
+In this regular series for ‘iGlobal’, he profiles Global Indian poets from around the world.